-- Discussed with management the current status of the development assets. - Noted the Group's view of the impairment indicators. - Obtained evidence that the Group has current right to the tenure of its interest at PL17. - Obtained and reviewed management's • discounted cash flows calculation supporting the recoverability of development assets. - Assessed the key forecast assumptions, including • discount rates, production quantity, oil price, operational costs. - Compared the net present value of these assets to the book value, to assess if there is impairment. - Assessed the reasonability and completeness of the Group's financial statements disclosures.
+- Discussed with management the current status of the development assets and business plan for PL17. - Noted the Group's view whether there were impairment indicators and whether to test impairment in detail. - Obtained evidence that the Group has the current right to the tenure of its interest in PL17. - Obtained the valuation report prepared by an independent external geologist. - Held discussions with the geologist about their independence, and the methodologies applied in their valuation report. - Assessed the independence and competence of the geologist. - Checked the referenced information relating to current farm-out deals which were used in the valuation report to the published sources. - Obtained and reviewed management's discounted cash flows calculation supporting the recoverability of development assets.

+- Assessed the key forecast assumptions, including discount rates, production quantity, oil price, operational costs. - Compared the valuation amount, net present value of these assets to the book value, to assess if there is impairment. - Assessed the reasonability and completeness of the Group's financial statements disclosures.